Carbon Management Plan

 From April 2018 new legislation is being introduced that means that landlords will not be permitted to carry on letting a property if the minimum Energy Performance Certificate rating is below E. To ensure that we are in a strong position to let any part of our estate as we would wish we have decided that all of our estate should reach a minimum rating of D on all DECs and EPCs by 2021 (having already raised all buildings to the minimum E rating before the 2018 deadline).

 The university is currently supplied by Npower, Gazprom, and Anglian Water.
-We use a brokerage service from British Independent Utilities to ensure we are getting the best price available on the market.
+We use a brokerage service from Inenco to ensure we are getting the best price available on the market.

 We monitor our consumption using energy management software (eSight) that is fed by a series of loggers attached to our building-level sub-meters.